 Du-Par’s – The former location at the Golden Gate Casino was my fave, but now you can get their famous pancakes at the Suncoast in the Summerlin area.

 Fleur – It’s by Hubert Keller, do I have to say anything else?

 Food Trucks – there are dozens in Vegas, but there are a couple of really outstanding ones.
-Facebook pages are listed since that is where you can find the schedules for most:
+Follow them all on Facebook to be kept up to date on their events, varying locations and menu specials

 The Golden Tiki – Happy Hour starts at 2 pm and there is a little snack buffet (don’t bother), but the drinks are fun.
 From Classic tikis like the Navy Grog to house specialties you won’t be disappointed.
 Take your pic in the clamshell in the rear of the bar, but they won’t let you disrobe and do it Birth of Venus style

 The Henry – I have no idea what took me so long to get into the “coffee shop” at the Cosmopolitan.
 I have eaten THE most perfectly cooked omelets I have EVER had here.
 Fluffy and light, not rubbery and not a speck of browned egg anywhere on that omelet!
 Open 24 hours a day, but go for breakfast for sure!